 The second way is to see or experience as much live theatre as possible.
-Right now it is difficult to access live work as Performance Venues have shut down but you can access plenty on-line.

 Find a filmed 'live' performance to watch in full.
 This can be a work of any performance art form or a piece of Combined Art, it could be Theatre, Opera, Ballet, Contemprary Dance, Musical Theatre or a Concert.
 Please do not review a film.